-Given the high prevalence of gender inequality worldwide, and the feminization of the HIV epidemic globally, inclusion of female participants in HIV prevention research is both necessary and ethically challenging.
+Given the high prevalence of gender inequality worldwide, and the feminization of the HIV epidemic globally, inclusion of women in HIV prevention research is both necessary and ethically challenging.
 Women may face practical obstacles to participation in research, given that they are often disproportionately burdened with caring for children, the sick or the elderly.
-Recruitment of women into research studies where they are required to use contraception may be difficult when a high cultural value is placed on fertility and childbearing.
-Female participants may be potentially vulnerable to social harms, such as being accused of infidelity by their partners, and subject to partner or family abuse.
+Recruitment of women into research studies where they are required to use contraception may bedifficult when a high cultural value is placed on fertility and childbearing.
+Female participants maybe potentially vulnerable to social harms, such as being accused of infidelity by their partners, and subject to partner or family abuse.

-Accordingly, research teams should take special care to address the potential social inequality of female participants, for example, during study-related contacts at their homes or when providing study-related information to them, and making provisions for childcare support and transportation, when appropriate.
+Accordingly, research teams should take special care to address the potential social inequality of women, for example, during study-related contacts at their homes or when providing study-related information to them, and making provisions for childcare support and transportation, when appropriate.